 The sustainable development problem

-China faces the daunting challenge of continuing to supply the resources it needs to fuel its economic growth, while simultaneously reducing its pollution levels, improving the efficiency of its resource utilization, and moving to a more sustainable energy future.
+China faces the daunting challenge of continuing to supply the energy, water, and land resources it needs to fuel its economic growth, while simultaneously reducing its pollution levels, improving the efficiency of its resource utilization, and moving to a more sustainable energy future.
 This challenge will require developing and commercializing new technologies, designing policies to allocate, price, and consume natural resources more efficiently, and building networks between government, private business, and academia at all levels of governance.
 These changes must occur within the context of a society that is rapidly changing from a poor agrarian population to one characterized by a growing middle income population.
 In addition, Chinese governance and economic institutions face significant political and social pressures and are evolving as they attempt to cope with them.
 Tensions between the provincial and central governments are more frequent and visible.

 In an economy that has historically relied on large state-owned enterprises, a growing entrepreneurial sector is emerging, raising the questions, to what extent does China want to encourage these entrepreneurial businesses and to what extent does it want to protect the incumbent state-owned enterprises?

 The China initiative will aim to assess sustainable development tensions and better understand the factors that are driving them, with the hope of informing decision makers at both local and central levels, and of helping them shape the policies and programs to more effectively manage the sustainability challenges they will face in the next two decades.
 To do this in a credible way, the initiative is constructing a network of scholars and practitioners in both China and in the international expert community.
 The initiative emphasizes both world-class research and the development of a working network of scholars and stakeholders.
 We are developing and implementing a series of forums and workshops in China and at Harvard.
 This memo provides a synopsis of the China Initiative's major activities in the 2012-2013 academic year and an overview of the project's focus in 2013-2014.